SEXUAL ASSAULT / ABUSE

 - enabling addiction in order to enhance or create the desire for sex

 - pushing for intimacy when the victim is ill or otherwise unwilling

-- bragging or complaining about sex with the victim indiscriminately to others and despite his/her desire for privacy
+- bragging or complaining about sex with the victim to others

 - blaming or ridiculing the victim to others for his/her their lack of desire for intimacy